SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 To avoid ambiguity, the standard provider network **SHOULD** be the only provider network available to projects by default.

 The standard provider network **MUST** be an external network, allowing it to be used as external gateway by virtual routers.
+The standard provider network **MUST** have the `is_default` flag set to True, and it **MUST** be the only network to do so.
 The standard provider network **MAY** be a shared network, allowing direct attachment of virtual servers.
 If the standard provider network is a shared network, it **MUST** enable port security to prevent projects from interfering with each other.

-If CSPs offer public IP addresses at all, they **MUST** provide a subnet pool for the allocation of at least one public /64 IPv6 prefix per project.
+If CSPs offer public IP addresses at all, they **MUST** provide a shared subnet pool for the allocation of at least one public /64 IPv6 prefix per project.
+This subnet pool **MUST** have the `is_default` flag set to True, and it **MUST** be the only IPv6 subnet pool to do so.
 If CSPs offer public IP addresses, they **SHOULD** also offer public IPv4 addresses.
-If they do offer public IPv4 addresses, they **MUST** provide at least one public Floating IP per project, but **MAY** also provide a subnet pool for the allocation of public IPv4 prefixes to project networks.
+If they do offer public IPv4 addresses, they **MUST** provide at least one public Floating IP per project, but **MAY** also provide a shared subnet pool for the allocation of public IPv4 prefixes to project networks.
+If CSPs offer a subnet pool for the allocation of public IPv4 prefixes, it **MUST** have the `is_default` flag set to True, and it **MUST** be the only IPv4 subnet pool to do so.

 CSPs **MUST** externally route any public IP addresses allocated from subnets of the standard provider network.
 CSPs **MUST** provide dynamic routing for all project-allocated public IP-prefixes via the standard provider network.